Simeon's Cave; Stepping Out in Faith - Entire Story

 Charley Swartz and his family

 Eight days into 1875, the weather turned cold.
-At twenty degrees below zero, it was colder than any other time Simeon experienced in the many years since that cold night.
+At twenty degrees below zero, it was colder than any other time Simeon experienced in his long life.
 Along with the frigid air came snow in blizzard amounts.
 Sometime during the night, the raging wind carried the roof of the sod house up and away, leaving the family exposed to the blinding snow.
+They awoke in a dark, cold confusion, struggling to understand what had happened.
 It was their fourteen year-old son, Charley, who snapped them out of the shock and dismay of their situation by yelling for everyone to run for the cave.

 ~~~

-When Harry and Helen woke on that cold, 5th day of January 2005, the realization that life might be a little more difficult for awhile set in quickly.
+When Harry and Helen awoke on that cold, 5th day of January, the realization that life would be more difficult for awhile set in quickly.
 The temperature outside hadn’t risen and the inside temperature had dropped at least 30 degrees.
 With no electricity, the only option for Harry was his old wheelchair.
 Helen would have to push him for now; an enormous drop in his already diminished freedom.
 Bundled in coats, they made their way into the “not so cozy” living room.
 Helen rummaged in the kitchen for something they could eat without cooking.
 The rest of the day was filled with sitting, mostly in silence because of the cold.
-They recalled the firewood sitting neatly outside their house that would now be so helpful.
+They remembered the firewood sitting neatly outside their house.
 At the time that they acquired it, it hadn’t seemed like such a blessing.
-It was red bud wood from the tree Helen had accidentally backed into a few months before, leading to the chopping down of the tree and the splitting and stacking of wood.
-Now, it was simple to see that God had provided fuel for the fireplace.
+It was wood from a favorite red bud tree Helen had accidentally backed into a few months before, while getting used to the van they used to get themselves to appointments.
+A neighbor had offered to chop the tree down for them, and he had split and stacked the wood.
+The woodpile had slipped their mind until now, but it was simple to see that God had provided fuel for their current situation.

-The events of the days of that week ran together for Harry and Helen.
-They slept, bundled in their clothes, coats, and blankets, and hoped for the electrical lines to be repaired before morning.
+The events of that week ran together for Harry and Helen.
+They slept, bundled in their clothes, coats, and blankets, and hoped for the electrical lines to be repaired each morning.
 They waited for lights, warmth and conveniences to return to their lives, along with thousands of other people across the city.
-The neighbor, next door, made trips each day to stack more of the red bud on the front porch so Helen could bring it in to keep the fire going.
-Family called them on their old-fashioned rotary telephone that they had held onto for so long, to check on them.
-Most people had abandoned their freezing homes, for warmer shelter, after the first few days as they waited for the lines to be repaired.
-That wasn’t an option for Harry because of the thick ice that still coated his wheelchair ramp.
+The neighbor, made trips each day to stack more of the red bud on the front porch so Helen could bring it in to keep the fire going.
+Family called to check on them on their old-fashioned rotary telephone that they had stubbornly held onto for so long.
+Most people had abandoned their freezing homes, for warmer shelter, as they waited for the lines to be repaired.
+That wasn’t an option for Harry because of the thick ice that coated his wheelchair ramp.

 ~~~

-The blizzard raged on for three days and nights and for the next three weeks of that cold January in 1875, the cave was their home.
-There was dried buffalo meat and a crock of corn mush, that Sarah had prepared the night before the storm, that satisfied their hunger.
+The blizzard raged on for three days and nights and for the next three weeks, the cave was their home.
+There was dried buffalo meat and a crock of corn mush, that Sarah had prepared the night before the storm.
+It satisfied their hunger.
 Simeon and his family ventured out to the sod house several times to search out things that they needed.
 It meant digging through five feet of snow that had settled into the four walls of their home.
 Digging out the cook stove allowed them some hot water and warm food cooked under the open sky.
 They waited for the weather to clear and thanked God for His providential care in urging them to dig the cave months before.

 ~~~

-Every morning during that cold start to 2005, Helen found the wood for their fire that was put there by their neighbor.
-They tired of cold food and began cooking warm food in a coffee can by placing it in the coals with a pair of pliers.
-The neighbor continued to leave wood and Helen learned how to cook at the hearth like a pioneer woman might have many years ago.
+Every morning, Helen found wood on the porch.
+They were tired of cold food. and Helen in all her resourcefulness, found a coffee can she could place in the coals with a pair of pliers.
+That became her cook pot.
+She learned to cook at the hearth like her pioneer grandmother might have many years ago.

-It was several days before the ice cleared enough for me to make it the 23 miles from my house to theirs to check on them and bring them a warm drink.
+It was several days before the ice cleared enough for me to make the 23 mile drive from my house to theirs to check on them and bring them a warm drink.
 Every phone visit had begun with the hope that the electric crews would reach their house that day, along with a firm declaration that they were doing fine.
-I found them in good spirits and watched as Helen showed me how they were cooking their food.
+I found them in good spirits and Helen showed me how they were cooking their food.
 The house was so cold I shivered the entire visit.
-Sixty five years together had made them good partners in this kind of adventure.
+Sixty five years together had made them good partners.
 I talked about finding a way to get them out of the house and into a shelter, but they were satisfied to wait where they were.
-Little did we know then that they would wait an entire week before the electricity would be repaired to their house.
+Little did we know then that they would wait an entire week before the electricity would return to their house.
 That winter, I discovered that the pioneer spirit is alive and well, more than a hundred years after wagons carried settlers to homesteads across Kansas.

 ~~~

-It was nearly February, that winter of 1875, before the snow cleared enough for neighbors to help Simeon repair the roof on their soddy.
-The Swartz family thanked God that they had the cave when it was needed and that they had listened to and obeyed God despite the questions and doubts of their neighbors.
+It was nearly February before the snow cleared enough for neighbors to help Simeon repair the roof on their soddy.
+The Swartz family thanked God that they had the cave when it was needed and that they had listened and obeyed God despite the questions and doubts of their neighbors.

 ~~~